notaryproject/notation/specs/commandline/certificate.md

 notation cert list --type <type>
 ```

-Upon successfull listing, all the certificate files in the trust store of type `<type>` are printed out in a format of absolute filepath.
+Upon successful listing, all the certificate files in the trust store of type `<type>` are printed out in a format of absolute filepath.
 If the listing fails, an error message is printed out with specific reasons.
 Nothing is printed out if the trust store is empty.

 ### List all certificate files of a certain named store of a certain type